Welcome to the USNA Physics Department web pages.

 In pursuit of academic excellence, the Naval Academy fosters an educational environment that supports and encourages midshipman learning and critical thinking through innovative teaching methods that address a variety of learning styles.
 We seek outstanding civilian and military faculty and staff from all segments of society, and provide them with the necessary support resources to enable midshipmen to achieve academic success.
 Our goal is to provide a stimulating environment that instills a passion for lifelong learning and imbues our midshipmen with the intellectual curiosity and analytical rigor needed to be in the forefront of technological advances and global understanding in a rapidly changing and diverse world.

-All candidates in experimental fields are invited to apply.
-We are particularly interested in candidates who can establish a strong experimental presence in the lab spaces available in our department.
-In addition to conducting research that results in peer-reviewed publications, it is particularly attractive if some aspects of your research provide opportunities for upper-class majors to be involved.
-We have a diversity of experimentalists in our department, and we encourage candidates to think about possible collaborative efforts within our department.
-Particular fields of interest include condensed matter physics (dielectric materials, nano-scale materials, soft condensed matter including liquid crystals), optics including quantum optics, acoustics, and biophysics (biophysics would be a new direction in our department).
+In addition to showing signs of being able to establish and carry forward a research program that results in peer-reviewed publications, it is particularly attractive if your research program provides opportunities for upper-class majors to be involved.
+We have a diversity of experimentalists and theorists (both formal and computational) in our department, and we encourage candidates to think about possible collaborative efforts within our department.

 Applications in the form of a cover letter, a CV including professional experience relevant to the position, the names of three references (we will contact you at the point where we would like you to arrange for references to send their letters directly to us), a statement of teaching philosophy, a description of research plans (possibly including a brief characterization of what is required to establish your lab).
-These materials should be sent electronically, preferably as a single pdf, to the chair of the search committee, Associate Professor Paul Mikulski, at email@example.com by February 1, 2013.
+These materials should be sent electronically, preferably as a single pdf, to the chair of the search committee, Associate Professor Paul Mikulski, at firstname.lastname@example.org.
+The U. S. Naval Academy is an Equal Opportunity Employer.

 The above links all lead to articles published in the publication Physics Today, which is not affiliated with USNA.
 USNA and/or the Federal Government are not responsible for the content which may or may not reflect the opinions, standards, policy of the Naval Academy or the United States Government.
 USNA does not exercise any editorial control over the information you may find or the products and services provided on those pages, and the presence of these links does not qualify as endorsement by USNA.